0,00 USD

 A Musical Prodigy from Gonaïves

-Upon returning to Haiti, she quickly rose to prominence in the 1980s with her debut album Douvanjou ka leve.
-This began a career that would revolutionize Haitian music and introduce it to new global audiences.
+Upon returning to Haiti, she quickly rose to prominence in the 1980s with the release of her debut album, Douvanjou ka leve.
+This marked the beginning of a career that would revolutionize Haitian music and introduce it to new global audiences.

 A Voice for Haiti